Chevreul's salt: Application

 Chevreul's salt is used in a hydrometallurgical process to extract copper from ore.
 Firstly the ore is oxidised, then extracted with an ammonium sulfate-ammonia solution.
 This is then injected with sulfur dioxide resulting in the precipitation of Chevreul's salt. pH must be between 2 and 4.5 for the precipitation to take place.

 Chevreul's salt is formed as a corrosion product on copper metal in the presence of humid air contaminated with sulfur dioxide.
-When first formed the salt has an unstable orthorhombic form with a = 5.591, b = 7.781 and c = 8.356 Å, which changes to the normal monoclinic form over a month, or faster when heated.
+When first formed the salt has an unstable orthorhombic form with a = 5.591 Å, b = 7.781 Å and c = 8.356 Å, which changes to the normal monoclinic form over a month, or faster when heated.